abdheshkumar/testapp/README.md

 sbt "project" test
 sbt "project etl" run
 ```
+Note: Remove ing_meetup directory if you get any error.

 ## Run API service
  This service is responsible for below use cases: